jparraporcar/kanban-board-app/README.md

 # kanban-board-app
-A Kanban board app for practicing purpose
+A Kanban board app for practicing purposes